arun5k1095/ETLpipelineTydo/README.md

 	- Download the service account credentials in JSON format, which we are using as Gcloud_Creds_Arun.json file.

 3. **Build and Run**
-	In your CLI  , set the CWD as this cloned project , and give following command
+	In your CLI give following command to build  and spin off the containers :
     ```
     docker-compose up --build
     ```